BrewBlox/brewblox-documentation/docs/dev/decisions/20210502_composition.md

 saveBlock();
 ```

+A related issue is that the basic [state management pattern](https://vuex.vuejs.org/#what-is-a-state-management-pattern) from VueX
+becomes jittery if no caching is done during the datastore roundtrip.
+If you make a change, send it off to the datastore, and only render the change after the datastore confirms the change,
+it noticeably degrades the user experience.
+Values are set, revert to the previous value for a second, and then jump to the desired value again.

 A solution that addresses all these concerns is to use a locally cached copy of the object fetched from VueX.
 We can replace the value any time the store object changes.
 At the same time, the component can incrementally change the cached value before explicitly committing the changes.
+We render these local changes until the datastore / service roundtrip is complete,
+and we replace our local copy with authorative new data from VueX.

-If the store object is removed, we keep the cached copy to avoid errors during the evaluation of computed properties.
+If the VueX object is removed, we do not remove our local copy.
+This avoids computed properties throwing errors when attempting to access nested values.
-To get rid of the defunct component tree, an `invalidate` function is injected.
+To get rid of the defunct component tree, an injected `invalidate` function is called.

 As a case study, we'll use the `useWidget` composition function.